supersojo/tiger2/README.md

 # tiger2
-a tony compiler for tiger
+a tiny compiler for tiger language （pascal like）

 module list
 -----------